-If you had mentioned geography to me 17 years ago, when I started homeschooling, my mind would have immediately visualized dusty maps with puzzling colored shapes and lists of imports, exports, and natural resources.
+If you had mentioned geography to me twenty years ago, when I started homeschooling, my mind would have immediately visualized dusty maps with puzzling colored shapes and lists of imports, exports, and natural resources.
 Oh, and currency types.
 And sometimes a line-up of flags around the border.

 But today my concept of geography has changed dramatically.
 It is now intricately linked to the people and events with whom I’ve formed a relation in my history readings.
 It is also tied to the present-day people I’ve met through travel books, current event magazines, and missionaries’ videos.

 And that’s as it should be.
 History and geography are not about numbers, they are about real people and real places.
 They are living subjects and should be taught as such.
 With the Charlotte Mason method, they are.
-Today we’ll talk a bit about teaching geography in a Charlotte Mason way.

 Living Books and Narration

 There are wonderful living geography books available that will help your child visit places around the world without ever leaving home.
 Of course, if you can actually make the trip, do so; but that’s not always possible.
 Living geography books are the next best thing to being there.

 And asking for a narration of each reading will help cement the book’s contents in your child’s mind.
 You will find that Charlotte used living books and narration to teach many subjects to great advantage.
 Geography was one of those subjects.